chaya-tn/Revision_MKT_Innovation/Revision_MKT_Innovation.md

 ---

-Innovation = invention that bring value
+Innovation = invention that bring commercial value

 Product/service innovation: visible by consumer, they can get benefit/value Process innovation: economic of scale, manufacturer can be transmit and share